actuallymentor/chainlist-rpcs/README.md

 # Unofficial chainlist RPC npm module

-Installation: `npm install -S chainlist-rpcs`
+Installation: `npm install -S chainlist-rpcs`.

 NOTE: This module is unofficial and not maintained by Chainlist.
 If you want to add RPC urls, please refer to the [DefiLlama/chainlist](https://github.com/DefiLlama/chainlist) repository.